manticoresoftware/manticoresearch/docs/getting-started/indexes.rst

 Plain indexes
 ~~~~~~~~~~~~~

+Starting with 3.3.2 is available only for  :ref:`plain_mode`.

 Except numeric (that includes MVA) attributes, the rest of the data in a plain index is immutable.
 If you need to update/add new records you need to perform again a rebuilding.
 While index is being rebuilt, existing index is still available to serve requests.
 When new version is ready, a process called `rotation` is performed which puts the new version online and discards the old one.

 The indexing performance process depends on several factors: